jeremiah-c-leary/vhdl-style-guide/docs/configuring_previous_line_rules.rst

     -- Bring in libraries
     entity fifo is

-The fix for this is to add a blank line after the comment:
+The following code would pass with this option:

 .. code-block:: vhdl